adhiraj92/MWDB/README.md

 -----------
 The goal for this project is to provide a visual representation of the task input and output data.
 The user will have control over which task results to view and can scroll through the resulting images.
+Node.js and React.js are the technologies used to implement the backend and frontend part of the code.
+MongoDB is used as the database to store the input and output data.

 Getting Started
 ---------------